 Mainly focused on clinical nutrition of dogs and cats, nutrient bioavailability, and amino acid nutrition

 Feed ingredient evaluation for pigs and/or poultry; Dietary strategies on prevention and control of pig diseases; Swine nutrition on gut health and immunology; alternatives to in-feed antibiotics.

 Use of transgenic livestock to fight diarrheal illnesses; microbiota modulation and resistance to disease; translational research using the pig as an animal model; goat casein genotypes and milk functionality.

-My research program focuses on interplay between the behavior, welfare and management of poultry, including ducks, turkeys, laying hens and broilers.
-My lab focuses on 3 topic areas: 1) assessing the effects of the physical and social environments on bird behavior, 2) evaluating the relationship between behavior and bone integrity, and 3) developing and validating practical, species-specific welfare assessment measures.
-A common goal of this work is to develop strategies to help minimize behavior-related poultry management issues while optimizing bird welfare and production.
+My research program focuses on interplay between the behavior, welfare and management of poultry, including ducks, turkeys, laying hens and broilers; development of strategies to help minimize behavior-related poultry management issues while optimizing bird welfare and productions

 Applied ethiology, behavioral management, animal well-being, wildlife conservation, behavioral ecology.

 Improving equine management, behavior and welfare with a specific interest in donkeys, mules, hinnies and working equids in developing countries.